 - More heavily discounted: Has been on the market for longer (launched in June 2012).

-Reasons to prefer the Sony Cyber-shot DSC-RX100 III:
+Advantages of the Sony Cyber-shot DSC-RX100 III:

 - Better low-light sensitivity: Can shoot in dim conditions (0.3 stops ISO advantage).

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.